 The history of King’s College School

 King’s College London, of which the school was the junior division, was founded in 1829 by a group of eminent politicians and churchmen who wanted a Church of England alternative to what later became University College London (UCL, founded in 1826), known as ‘the godless college in Gower Street’.
-King’s was granted a royal charter by King George IV on 14 August 1829 and was founded on the Masonic principles of tolerance and enlightenment.
+King’s was granted a royal charter by King George IV on 14 August 1829 and was founded on the Masonic principles of tolerance, enlightenment and a belief in God.

 King George IV